Whale watching from Reykjavik with a model company

-We at Stuck in Iceland have got a very clear feedback from our user community which is that people want us to help them to find the right tour and the right travel company.
-This can be tough as there is a lot to choose from.
-One of the criteria you can use to choose the right travel company are the accolades it receives for social responsibility and positive impact.
-The well established Icelandic whale watching company Elding just received the new Model Company of Responsible Tourism award.
-They also offer Stuck in Iceland readers a special Icelandic whale watching offer.
+One of the criteria you can use to choose the right travel company is the accolades it receives for social responsibility and positive impact.
+The whale watching company Elding just received the new Model Company of Responsible Tourism award.
+So if want to go whale watching from Reykjavik they are a great choice.

 Achieving balance at an Icelandic whale watching company